not7cd/indi-starbook/README.rst

 + libnova

-    You need to install both `libnova` and `libnova-devel` to build this package.
+    You need to install `libnova-dev` to build this package.

 Building
 --------